BezrezenTLNH/Page_Analyzer/README.md

 ## Description

-This is a web service for checking metadata from sites using databases
+This is a web service for checking metadata from sites using databases.

 ## Requirements:
 * python ^3.8.1